 In 2007, ConnectMichigan Alliance and the Michigan Nonprofit Association merged.
 CMA is now a part of MNA, and the endowment continues to support Campus Compact, Volunteer Centers of Michigan, and the Governor’s Service Awards.
 The fund now also provides financial assistance to Michigan’s implementation of Learning to Give (at MNA, Learning to Give is named the LEAGUE Michigan).
 Find out more about ConnectMichigan Alliance.

-Historical Document: View an overview of the ConnectMichigan Alliance programming and services.
+Historical Document: Overview of the ConnectMichigan Alliance programming and services.

-Video: Watch leaders discuss the history and development of the ConnectMichigan Alliance.
+Video: Leaders discuss the history and development of the ConnectMichigan Alliance.

 Prior to this time, the Council of Michigan Foundations had considered adding nonprofit organizations to their membership.
 There was a need for nonprofits to speak with one voice on public policy and management issues.
 While this would have increased the size of CMF (and some would argue, its influence), the decision was made to create and support a separate umbrella association that could focus on the needs of nonprofits.
 Then partnerships were developed between the grantmakers and the grantseekers.
 Find out more about the Grantmaker/Grantseeker Conference.
 The G/G conference has continued as the annual Michigan Nonprofit Association’s SuperConference.